After you get hired, it’s now time to face the equity research interviews.

 Usually, the fourth part is one of the difficult ones.
 I’m here to prepare you for it.
 Here are the 50 Equity Research interview questions you must get ready for.

 An equity research report is a recommendation to clients which convince them to either BUY, SELL or HOLD equity securities.
-Each recommendation must be justified by the preparer.
+The preparer must justify each recommendation.
 As such, the following components must be found:

 Read more: How to Predict Company Earnings?

-Earnings season is the time of the year where companies declare the results of their operations.
-It is usually on the 2nd quarter of each year.
+Earnings season is the time of the year, where companies declare the results of their operations.
+It is usually in the 2nd quarter of each year.

 The organizational chart of equity research looks like this:

-Equity value and enterprise value is important when you are using valuations to find the fair value of stocks.
+Equity value and enterprise value is essential when you are using valuations to find the fair value of stocks.

 To compute Equity Value, we will add the following:

 Net Debt - is the total of short-term debt (including a portion of long-term debt), long-term debt, all non-controlling interest, preferred shares and then deduct cash and cash equivalents.